fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 **BETA VERSION**

-Project of creating a Lua filter to convert markdown to html Bootstrap components like cards, carousel, accordion, tabs, jumbotrons, alerts, buttons, embeds...
+A Lua filter to convert markdown to Bootstrap components like cards, carousel, accordion, tabs, jumbotrons, alerts, buttons, embeds...

 **Main target**: helping course creation from teachers to Learning Management Software (Moodle's main themes, like "Boost" are Bootstrap based) or web/mobile page.